rafosorio/iks-workshop/_docs/vimeo/vimeo-deploy.md

 }

 ```
-In order to make the updates to the widget available to ICEC we are going to run a `build` task that packages all the required files/changes and deploy them to our Development server under the `/build/public` directory and also under the `dist` directory.
+In order to make the updates to the widget available to ICEC we are going to run a `build` task that packages all the required files/changes and deploys them to our Development server under the `/build/public` directory and also under the `dist` directory.

 - Issue the following command from a terminal window while in the `src/widgets/vimeo` directory.